ChrisDJ07/Lumber-Inventory-with-SQL/README.md

 # Wood Dynamics Inventory Management System

 ## ✨Overview✨
-Wood Dynamics Inventory Management System is a Java application designed to manage inventory, suppliers, customers, and transactions for a wood-based business.
+Wood Dynamics Inventory Management System is a Java Application designed to manage inventory, suppliers, customers, and transactions for a wood-based business.
 This system provides functionalities for adding, updating, and deleting records for customers, suppliers, raw lumbers, cut lumbers, and more.

 ## 🚨Features🚨
 - **User Authentication**: Allows users to log in with their username and password.